- Customer base approaching 500 with growth in North America and Asia

 The Fintech has seen monthly transactions jump to over $3 billion today and has had a record year for signing new customers, growing its customer base by a third.

 “We’ve experienced first-hand the shift to digital that’s sweeping financial services,” commented Mike Laven CEO of Currencycloud.
 “It’s not just consumers making more online purchases this year.
-Corporates and financial institutions recognise the urgent need to digitalise as back-offices go virtual and clients demand more transparent, cost and time-efficient ways to move money internationally.
+Corporates and financial institutions recognize the urgent need to digitalize as back-offices go virtual and clients demand more transparent, cost and time-efficient ways to move money internationally.
 This lasting change will usher in the next wave of Fintech innovation, as payments become increasingly embedded and unbundled from the banking system.”

 As a result of this, 2020 also saw Currencycloud grow its headcount globally by more than 30% to 300 staff.
-The company aims to hire another 70 employees in the first half of next year, while also investing more than $2 million to embrace flexible working on a permanent basis by supporting staff to work from home and refurbishing its offices to optimise for collaboration.
+The company aims to hire another 70 employees in the first half of next year, while also investing more than $2 million to embrace flexible working on a permanent basis by supporting staff to work from home and refurbishing its offices to optimize for collaboration.

 Financial institutions flock to Currencycloud for seamless digital payments

 The company which already names many leading Fintechs and financial institutions as clients – including Starling Bank, Revolut, Penta and Visa – now has close to 500 customers using its platform.
 Growth was particularly notable in North America and Asia, signing deals with Radius Bank and Wallex among others.
 The company will open an office in Asia in 2021 to fuel further growth across the region.

 Currencycloud also diversified its embedded payments offering, forming strategic partnerships with card issuers, BaaS banking platforms and other payment providers, including GPS, Carta, Mambu and Tribe.
 This allows their financial services clients to access real-time, wholesale FX rates for far greater transparency.